yo2seol/redis-cplusplus-client-smartnic/README.md

 Please note, that this software has an experimental state.

 API:
-It is not guarateed that the api from the intial 'fictorial' release will be continued.
-Generally the current api is not stable and not well documentated.
+It is not guaranteed that the api from the initial 'fictorial' release will be continued.
+Generally the current api is not stable and not well documented.
 Please have a look at the provided test cases (test_client.cpp) to see what is currently possible.

-Any kind of feedback, suggestions and bug reports is very wellcome.
+Any kind of feedback, suggestions and bug reports is very welcome.

 ## License